-Firstly, the company is based in Canada which implies that you’re not completely free from jurisdiction.
+Firstly, the company is based in Canada which implies that you’re not completely free from the jurisdiction.
 Furthermore, Netflix often fails on the servers to an extent where the company has stopped guaranteeing its service.
-You can download torrents however, but the speed isn’t exactly impressive.
+You can download torrents, however, but the speed isn’t exactly impressive.

 With a massive number of servers, based in over 50 locations in the world, Hide.Me continues to be one the best free VPN services.
 With impressive VPN reviews, the service is enabling countries all over Asia and Europe with advanced encryption and complete data privacy.
 Like some free VPN services, the company also ensure zero data logs and unlimited connection.